 Sheriff: Georgia pastor charged with child molestation

 SANDY SPRINGS, Ga.
-(AP) — Authorities in Georgia say a longtime pastor has been accused of child molestation.
+(AP) — Authorities in Georgia say a longtime pastor is the subject of a child molestation investigation.

-News outlets report 80-year-old Benjamin "Gus" Harter was arrested Friday and charged with one count of felony child molestation.
+News outlets report 80-year-old Benjamin "Gus" Harter was arrested Friday on a single charge of felony child molestation.

 Forsyth County Sheriff's Office spokesman Cpl.
 Doug Rainwater released no details, but he says detectives found "ample probable cause" after their investigation began last week.
 He said Harter could face more charges.